Ever wondered how dogs became man’s best friend?

 A man’s reputation may be sacrificed in a moment of ill-considered action.
 The people who are prone to fall on their knees to do us honour when success is with us may be the first to throw the stone of malice when failure settles its cloud upon our heads.

 The one absolutely unselfish friend that a man can have in this selfish world, the one that never deserts him and the one that never proves ungrateful or treacherous is his dog.

 Gentleman of the jury: A man’s dog stands by him in prosperity and in poverty, in health and in sickness.
 He will sleep on the cold ground, where the wintry winds blow and the snow drives fiercely, if only he may be near his master’s side.
 He will kiss the hand that has no food to offer, he will lick the wounds and sores that come in encounters with the roughness of the world.
 He guards the sleep of his pauper master as if he were a prince.
 When all other friends desert, he remains.
 When riches take wings and reputation falls to pieces, he is as constant in his love as the sun in its journey through the heavens.

-Mr. Vest’s moving “Eulogy on the Dog” convinced the jury to decide for the plaintiff and became a classic tribute to man’s best friend.
-There is more to the following great lines than mere words…its a timeless gem, a transcript that our species holds in reverence…there have never been any greeting cards for my species on any friendship day and nor do we need any; for Mr. Vest’s testimonial suffices for our friendship with anthropoids.
+Mr Vest’s moving “Eulogy on the Dog” convinced the jury to decide for the plaintiff and became a classic tribute to man’s best friend.
+There is more to the following great lines than mere words… it is a timeless gem, a transcript that our species holds in reverence…there have never been any greeting cards for my species on any friendship day and nor do we need any; for Mr Vest’s testimonial suffices for our friendship with anthropoids.

 And of course, dogs are a woman’s best friend too!